-What Jesus taught his disciples in the gospels regarding preaching the kingdom of God is not negated by the Holy Spirit who was poured out upon the disciples later on the Day of Pentecost.
-Rather, the Holy Spirit enabled the disciples to preach the gospel as Jesus had taught them with greater boldness and fruitfulness.
+What Jesus taught his disciples in the gospels regarding preaching the kingdom of God is not negated by the Holy Spirit who descended at Pentecost.
+Rather, the Holy Spirit enabled the disciples to preach the gospel with greater boldness and fruitfulness.

 How did Jesus command his disciples to proclaim the kingdom of God?

 Luke 9:1 When Jesus had called the Twelve together, he gave them power and authority to drive out all demons and to cure diseases, 2 and he sent them out to proclaim the kingdom of God and to heal the sick.
 6…So they set out and went from village to village, proclaiming the good news and healing people everywhere.

 Luke 10:1 After this the Lord appointed seventy-two others and sent them two by two ahead of him to every town and place where he was about to go. …9 Heal the sick who are there and tell them, ‘The kingdom of God has come near to you.’

 As they proclaimed the kingdom of God to the lost, the disciples were to heal the sick and cast out demons using the supernatural power and authority he had given them.